 History and Politics

 For thousands of years, Indigenous peoples co-existed across the vast Canadian landscape.
 The first known European occupation of the Canadian landscape occurred when Vikings and other Norsemen settled briefly in Newfoundland around 1000 AD.
 In 1534, Jacques Cartier arrived on the Gaspé Peninsula and claimed the land in the name of Francis I. After several centuries of political and social change, the British North America Act of 1867 established the Dominion of Canada with the four original provinces, Nova Scotia, New Brunswick, Quebec and Ontario.
-The western provinces joined Canada in the early 20th century.
+Prince Edward Island joined a few years later, and the western provinces joined Canada in the early 20th century.
 Newfoundland (1949) and Nunavut (1999) were the last province and territory respectively to join Canada.

 Following several constitutional conferences, the Constitution Act officially proclaimed the Canadian Constitution in July 1867, a document that remained in place until Prime Minister Pierre Trudeau repatriated the constitution from Britain in 1982, granting Canada full sovereignty.
-Today, Canada remains a Commonwealth nation, with its official head of state being the British monarch, Queen Elizabeth II.
+Today, Canada remains a Commonwealth nation, with its official head of state being the British monarch, King Charles III.
 It is a federal parliamentary democracy and is ruled by an elected government, led by a Prime Minister, from the capital city of Ottawa, Ontario.

 Nature and Tourism